wishwisdom/corda-docs-portal/content/en/platform/corda/4.6/enterprise/checkpoint-tooling.md

 and use the `checkpoints dump` shell command to trigger diagnostics collection.

 {{< warning >}}
-The checkpoint agent JAR file must be called “checkpoint-agent.jar” as the checkpoint dump support code uses Java reflection to determine whether the VM has been instrumented or not at runtime.
+The checkpoint agent `.jar` file must be called “checkpoint-agent.jar” as the checkpoint dump support code uses Java reflection to determine whether the VM has been instrumented or not at runtime.
 {{< /warning >}}